sonic-net/sonic-mgmt/sdn_tests/testplans/gNMI-Wildcard-Subscription-Test-Plan.md

 ## Common Features for ON\_CHANGE and TARGET\_DEFINED

-For TARGET\_DEFINED subscription, UMF uses SAMPLE mode for paths with no ON\_CHANGE support.
+For TARGET\_DEFINED subscription, Sonic-Gnmi uses SAMPLE mode for paths with no ON\_CHANGE support.
 Most features are the same for ON\_CHANGE and TARGET\_DEFINED(SAMPLE) subscriptions, with the difference of update speed.
 By adjusting the timeout value of the update, we can use the same set of feature tests for both subscription modes.

 #### WS-CF-1 sync\_response and updates\_only